U.S. National Park FAQs

 16. What is the best way to explore nature?

-The best way is always to spend as much time outside as possible.
-Less time in the car, means more time exploring.
-Before entering a national park, we recommend creating a plan highlighting certain hikes and view points.
-If you are able, we recommend at least a 1-mile hike away from the parking areas to enjoy more silence.
+The best way to enjoy nature in a national park is to spend as much time outside as possible and less time in the car.
+Before entering a national park, create a plan highlighting certain hikes and view points.
+If you are able, take at least a one-mile hike away from parking areas to enjoy more silence and natural surroundings.
+Explore on foot, by bike or paddled vessel to get more in touch with nature in any national park.

-7. How do I best plan my trip to a national park?
+17. What’s the best way to plan my trip to a national park?

 There are two ways to plan a national park vacation.
-You can choose a special tour operator or you can organize it on your own.
+You can choose a special tour operator that will map out your itinerary for you or you can organize the trip on your own.
 Both options have valid advantages.
-You might get a better price on a hotel through a tour operator, however you might not be as flexible as if you would organize your own vacation.
+You might get a better price on a hotel through a tour operator; however, you might not have the same flexibility and freedom as if you would organizing your own vacation.